HALF COST PRODUCTS

 How Not to Lower Cost; Short-sighted attempts prevent real cost reduction

-Don't try to remove cost after the product is designed because cost is designed into the product and hard to remove later; see article on How Not to Lower Cost
+Don't try to remove cost after the product is designed because cost is designed into the product and hard to remove later; see article on How Not to Lower Cost.
+See new article on Seven Resons why "cost reduction" after design doesn't work at http://www.design4manufacturability.com/cost_reduction.htm

 Don't use low-bidding, which only appears to save one category of cost, but can substantially raise many less-obvious costs and compromise other important goals like quality, delivery, and missing out on the major contributions that vendor/partners can make when they help product development teams design products; see article on Low-Bidding.

-Outsourcing or offshoring manufacturing to distant contract manufacturers increases the delivery time, which makes it hard to pull parts just-in-time and makes build-to-order impossible.
+Offshoring manufacturing to distant contract manufacturers increases the delivery time, which makes it hard to pull parts just-in-time and makes build-to-order impossible.
 Further, parts may be batched for shipping, which is opposed to the one piece flow aspects of Lean Production.
-Finally, outsourcing or offshoring manufacturing removes production from the control of the OEM manufacturer.
+Finally, offshoring manufacturing removes production from the control of the OEM manufacturer.
 All of these effects conspire to:

-If all 8 cost reduction strategies are implemented, the cost savings will be much greater than appeared possible through outsourcing or offshoring.
-For more, see the article on outsourcing and then, for additional considerations for offshoring, read the article on offshore manufacture.
+If all 8 cost reduction strategies are implemented, the cost savings will be much greater than appeared possible through offshoring.
+For more, see read the article on offshore manufacture.

 Don't take prototypes into production without commercialization; Also see article on "How not to commercialize products"